alexdev03/UnlimitedNametags/README.md

 ## Support

-For support, please open an issue on the GitHub repository.
+For support, you need to own a license of the plugin, then you can join the [Discord Server](https://discord.gg/W4Fu8fqCKs) and ask for help in the support channel

 ---